Juanji29/Practica-Final-Estructura-de-Datos/README.md

    - The program runs Dijkstra’s algorithm to compute the shortest distances to every other node.
    - Results are displayed with distances and reconstructed paths.

-4. Extension Roadmap:
-   - Implement k-shortest paths (k = 2 and k = 3) as an enhancement.
-The current codebase is a suitable starting point for adding Yen's algorithm or modified k-shortest path routines.

 ## Example of Execution
 1. Launch the program with: